Disney Renaissance: Awards

+The Rescuers Down Under is the only film in the Renaissance era not to have been nominated in both Annie and Oscar ceremonies.
 Nine of the ten films in the Disney Renaissance were nominated for Academy Awards, six of which won at least one Academy Award; six Best Original Song and five Best Original Score, with the first five films won awards in both categories.
-The Disney Renaissance is also notable for being its film Beauty and the Beast became the first animated film ever to be nominated for Best Picture.
-Nine of the films were nominated for Annie Awards, with eight of them winning at least one:
+The Disney Renaissance is also notable for its film Beauty and the Beast becoming the first animated film ever to be nominated for Best Picture.
+Eight of the films were nominated for Annie Awards, with seven of each films winning at least one:

 Music

 Soundtracks

 All soundtracks were initially released under Walt Disney Records in the format of CD and cassette.

 Singles

 Analysis

 Many have attributed the success of the Disney Renaissance to a collection of key similarities found in most if not all of the films from 1989 to 1999.
-Broadway-style musical numbers were put into place that forwarded the narrative of each film.
+Broadway-style musical numbers were put into place that forwarded the narrative of many of the films.
 Characters used songs to showcase their internal emotions.
 Most of the Renaissance films had songs that have the main character singing what they want out of life as well as chorus numbers led by the supporting cast.
 Critics have also said that the music style of Renaissance films varies from film to film.
 An example would be The Little Mermaid having Calypso-style musical numbers and Hercules utilizing Motown in its soundtrack.

 The use of CAPS, action sequences, and inclusion of celebrity voice talent is also said to have drawn audiences in.
 Robin Williams' performance as Genie in Aladdin is the reason why many believe other studios began to cast celebrities as voice actors in their animated films.

 Due to Disney never acknowledging an official timeline of films for their Renaissance, it is debated what film should be considered the end of the era.
 Some consider Dinosaur (2000) for its use of CGI or The Emperor's New Groove (2000) for its comedic tone to be the end of the Renaissance.
 Given its release in 1999, Fantasia 2000 is included in the line-up of films if either Dinosaur or The Emperor's New Groove is seen as the end of the era.
 Brandon Zachery of Comic Book Resources states that Tarzan is widely considered to be the finale of the Renaissance as it was the final film in a row of Disney's that, "still adhered to many of the era's standard traits, including multiple songs, cutting-edge visuals and celebrity cameos in small roles."